Let’s Talk About Erectile Dysfunction

 There are many diverse causes of erectile dysfunction, which can loosely be broken up into physiological and/or psychological causes.
-A single factor can result in erectile dysfunction, or multiple factors working together.
+A single factor can result in erectile dysfunction, as can multiple factors working together.
 Every individual is unique, and their response to diseases, illnesses, health problems, aging, and related phenomena are also unique.
-What may trigger ED in one person may not in another, so it’s important to seek professional medical advice to get at the root cause of erectile dysfunction for you and your situation.
+What may trigger ED in one person may not in another.
+So, it’s important to seek professional medical advice to get at the root cause of erectile dysfunction for you and your situation.

 With that said, the following are some of the common causes of ED:

 - Heart or circulation problems, including clogged arteries, high cholesterol, heart disease, and blood pressure issues

 - Physical trauma or damage to nerves, arteries, or veins in the groin

 - Psychological conditions such as anxiety, depression, OCD, PTSD, and other mood disorders